The process involved with getting a mortgage can be a frustrating

 No new debt, late payments, or collections – Avoid any late payments, and especially don’t let any accounts go into collection during the mortgage process.
 Also, do not incur any new debt.
 This can risk pushing your debt to income ratio beyond acceptable levels.
 Please don’t go out and buy a car or furniture for your new home until after settlement.
 If you’re getting a refinance, continue making your mortgage payments.

 No change in employment or income – Any change in your income could also negatively impact your debt to income ratio.
-If you’re planning to quit your job, don’t do it until after settlement.

 Be prompt with requested documents – As mentioned before, you will need to supply and complete various documents throughout the underwriting process.
 Please do so as quickly as possible, as any delays could hold up other parts of the process.